-A tabular summary of Taranaki Fish and Game's compliance record for the period under review is set out in Table 20 and Table 21.
-A summary of the environmental performance of Taranaki Fish and Game since 2010 is given in Table 22.
+A tabular summary of Taranaki Fish and Game's compliance record for the period under review is set out in Table 21 and Table 22.
+A summary of the environmental performance of Taranaki Fish and Game since 2010 is given in Table 23.

-Table 20 Summary of performance for Consent 0523 -3
+Table 21 Summary of performance for Consent 0523 -3

-Condition requirement Means of monitoring during period under review Compliance achieved?
-Volume of water taken not to exceed 11.4 L/sec Not monitored during period under review N/A 2.
-Adopt best practicable option Inspection Yes 3.
-Intake structure to be screened Inspections Yes 4.
-Optional review provision Next review date June 2022 N/A Over High rpose: To discharge water containir m a trout hatchery facility ng contaminants into the Tawhiti Stream in the Tang jahoe catchment Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To take and use water from the Tawhiti Stream in the Tangahoe catchment for trout hatchery purposes Condition requirement Means of monitoring during period under review 1.
+Volume of water taken not to exceed 11.4 L/sec N/A 2.
+Adopt best practicable option Yes 3.
+Intake structure to be screened Yes 4.
+Optional review provision N/A erall assessment of consent complia s consent High Ov erall assessment of administrative p High

+Purpose: To discharge water containing contaminants into the Tawhiti Stream in the Tangahoe catchment from a trout hatchery facility Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option Inspections of site Yes 2.
 Effects not to occur in receiving waters beyond the established mixing zone Inspection and chemical sampling of receiving water Yes 3.
 Prohibition on chemicals except potassium permanganate Inspection and chemical sampling of discharge Yes 4.
 No water through-flow during salt treatment Inspections Yes 5.
 Notification of events that may cause adverse effect on water quality Liaison with consent holder N/A 6.
-Optional review provision Next optional review date June 2022 N/A erall assessment of consent complia s consent nce and environmental performance in respect of High Ov erall assessment of administrative p High
+Optional review provision Next optional review date June 2022 N/A Ove High Ov erall assessment of administrative p High